Introduction

 How should willow firewood be stored to maintain its quality?

-Correct storage is vital for preserving the quality of your firewood, particularly for willow, which has a high moisture content.
+Correct storage is vital for preserving the quality of your firewood, particularly for willow.
 So, how should you store willow firewood to keep it in prime condition?

 By following these storage techniques, you can significantly enhance the quality of your willow firewood.
 Elevating, choosing the right location, stacking properly, partially covering, monitoring regularly, and rotating the wood are all crucial steps for maintaining its quality.
 These practices will improve willow’s performance as firewood, ensuring a reliable and efficient heat source throughout the season.